 - Able to operate in multiple conditions such as in the snow, wind, or rain

-Let me go through my requirements.
 First, liquid fuel stoves are more expensive than a simple portable propane stove, however, they do offer a few advantages.
-They are lighter and the fuel offers more energy per pound compared to propane.
+Liquid fuel stoves are lighter and the fuel offers more energy per pound compared to propane.
 Also, you never know when you are 100 miles from the nearest sporting good store and you forgot to get propane or specialty burner fuel.

-My next two requirements are all about backpacking.
+It is so important that the stove is durable!
 I don’t want to drop my stove and be stuck without heating equipment.
-My experience in the back country is that I should always plan for the worst.
+My preparation for the backcountry is that I should always plan for the worst.
 Having a rugged stove that doesn’t break is an absolute requirement.
 The MSR XGK EX does have rugged construction.
 When the stove is packed up, all the sensitive components are protected by the feet folded in and the outer metal casing.
 To break it, it would require a specific rock blow, or someone specifically attempting to break the stove.

-There are a few things that could be an issue.
-The MSR XGK EX is quite loud when running.
-It sounds like a jet engine when it is running.
+There are a few things that could be an issue though.
+The MSR XGK EX is quite loud when running and sounds like a jet engine.
 Not a big deal for me, as I am not looking to be overly quiet in the woods.
 I don’t think this is an issue unless you feel like cooking while hunting.
 Another issue is the valve doesn’t seem to have a ‘middle’ position.
 The flame is either full on or off.
 It is quite difficult to find the simmer position.

 The truth is, these are minor issues for an otherwise awesome backpacking stove.
-I am looking forward to taking it on multiple summer and many snowshoeing adventures.
+I am looking forward to continuing to use it during my summer and snowshoeing adventures!